Causal mediation analysis for longitudinal and survival data in continuous time using Bayesian non-parametric joint

 \section{Motivating study}

 Our proposed methods examine the causal effect of blood pressure (BP) medication on time-to-death due to cardiovascular disease (CVD) at any specific age, accounting for time-varying mediators and confounders in the Atherosclerosis Risk in Communities (ARIC) cohort study.
+ARIC is a cohort study with a total of $15,792$ participants from four geographically diverse communities (ARIC Investigators, 1989) .
+Our analysis uses a de-identified, limited-access version of the dataset from the NHLBI BioLINNC repository.

-To do this, we estimate the trajectory functions of participants' longitudinal covariates over time (age).
-These functions are then used to extract causal effect estimates at specific ages, even when covariate information for a subject may not be directly available.
-In ARIC, the first four clinic exams—where participant data was collected—were conducted three years apart, and the subsequent three exams occurred four years apart.
-This irregular timing, coupled with participants entering the study at different ages, complicates the estimation of causal effects at a particular age.
-Our method provides a flexible framework for prediction, allowing causal effect estimation at any given age of interest.
+A key challenge in our setting is that ARIC participants are followed at irregularly spaced clinic visits and enter the study at different baseline ages.
+In ARIC, the first four clinic exams (in which participant data were collected) were conducted three years apart, whereas the subsequent three exams occurred four years apart.
+This irregular visit schedule, together with heterogeneity in baseline age at study entry, complicates the estimation of treatment effects at a fixed age across participants.

+To address this challenge, our proposed method conceptualizes a hypothetical prospective cohort study in which all participants are enrolled at the same baseline age (for example, age 45) and followed with longitudinal assessments occurring at regular, predetermined ages (for example, 45, 50, 55, 60, and so forth).
+In such an idealized design, the causal question of interest would be straightforward: what is the effect of antihypertensive medication on survival probability at age 55, decomposed into direct and indirect pathways through blood pressure?
+The common enrollment age ensures that predictor histories are directly comparable across individuals at each age on the grid.
+Our framework emulates this idealized study using data from ARIC.

+We use smooth trajectory functions for longitudinal predictors to impute each participant's predictor values at any age of interest.